mbutz/sonic-pi-midi-live-looper/README.md

-# Live Looper App for Sonic Pi
+# Live Looper Script for Sonic Pi

 ## Introduction

-This is an application to capture and loop sound with Sonic Pi; recording and playback will be triggered and controlled by a given Midi controller.
-I tested the script with an Arturia Beatstep as well as an Arturia MiniLab MKII (note: I have no affiliation whatsoever to Arturia besides the fact that I own the 2 mentioned products of this company).
+This is a script to capture external sound and loop it within Sonic Pi; recording and playback will be triggered and controlled by a given Midi controller.
+I tested the script with an Arturia Beatstep as well as an Arturia MiniLab MKII (note: I have no affiliation whatsoever to Arturia besides the fact that I own the two mentioned products).

-The idea behind it: If you want to play with Sonic Pi together with other musicians you can capture incomming sound, loop it and have some basic playback controls.
-I wanted to have an external controller so that I can do the recording and playback control of these captured loops without having to code.
-The (live) coding part is reserved for additional sounds and the manipulation of the recorded sounds.
+The idea behind the Live Looper script: If you want to jam using Sonic Pi together with other musicians, capture incomming sound, loop and work with it.
+I'd also like to use an external controller so that I can do the recording and playback control of these captured loops without having to code.
+The (live) coding part is reserved for the manipulation of the recorded sounds and additional sound creation and manipulation within Sonic Pi.

 ## Live Looper Concept and Logic

-There are 2 live loops constantly running in parallel once you have started this script: `play_track[n]` and `record_track[n]`; length is set by `:t[n]_len` in the configuration section.
+There are two live loops constantly running in parallel once you have started this script:

+* `play_track[n]` and
+* `record_track[n]`

+Length of these live loops is set by `:t[n]_len` in the configuration section.

 These live loops will be generated dynamically: if you set `:track_conf[[...],[...]]` you will get 2 tracks with 2 live loops per track; you can configure as much tracks as you want.
 Note that for full functionality you'll need two midi toggles (play/record) and 3 rotaries (volume, lpf and hpf cutoff) per track.
 Essential are only the toggles.
-Of course you will have to set properties for all tracks in the configuration section below).
-Configure `:track_conf` as well as the other variables such as e. g. `t[n]_len` for track length in beats and `t[n]_play` (boolean) to indicate the starting value value for the play toggle (false = do not replay the loop).
+Of course you will have to set properties for all tracks in the configuration.
+Configure `:track_conf` as well as the other variables such as e. g. `t[n]_len` for track length in beats and `t[n]_play` (boolean) to indicate the starting value for the play toggle (false = do not replay the loop).

-## Notes on Playing and Recording (e. g.
-4 cycles of the loops)
+## Notes on Playing and Recording (a picture of 4 loop cycles)

-The 'play' live loop is replaying the recorded sample if `t[n]_play == true` and cueing the recording live loop if `t[n]_rec == true`; the record live loop will record if `t[n]_rec == true` or just sleep for configurated length.
+The 'play' live loop is replaying the recorded sample if `t[n]_play == true` and cueing the recording live loop if `t[n]_rec == true`; the record live loop will record if `t[n]_rec == true` or just sleep for the configurated length.

 Let's assume we are talking about track no 1, meaning live loop `:play_track1` and `:record_track1` both with a length of 8 beats and 4 cycles to see how play and record are working together: